Particular/docs.particular.net/nservicebus/upgrades/5to6-moving-away-from-ibus.md

 In previous versions of NServiceBus to start a new instance of an endpoint, either the `Bus` static class or the `IStartableBus` interface was used.
 In Version 6 these two concepts have been replaced.
 More information can be found in the [hosting](/nservicebus/hosting/) section of the documentation.
 Instead of the `Bus` class, a new class called `Endpoint` helps to start the endpoint.

 `BusConfiguration` has been deprecated.
 Use `EndpointConfiguration` instead to configure and start the endpoint.
-Because `IBus` has been deprecated, the `BusConfiguration` class has been renamed to `EndpointConfiguration` instead to keep terminologies consistent.
+Because `IBus` has been deprecated, the `BusConfiguration` class has been renamed to `EndpointConfiguration` to keep terminology consistent.

 snippet: 5to6-endpoint-start-stop

-Starting the endpoint, provides access to `IEndpointInstance` which can be used to send messages during endpoint start up instead of using the `IBus` interface.
+Starting the endpoint provides access to `IEndpointInstance` which can be used to send messages during endpoint start up instead of using the `IBus` interface.

 ### Accessing the CurrentMessageContext

-Previously it was possible to access message parameters such `MessageId`, `ReplyToAddress` and the message headers via the `CurrentMessageContext` property on the `IBus` interface.
+Previously it was possible to access message parameters, such as `MessageId`, `ReplyToAddress` and the message headers, via the `CurrentMessageContext` property on the `IBus` interface.
 These message properties are now available directly via the message handler context parameter.

 snippet: 5to6-messagecontext